erich666/McUsd/unit_tests/cubes_r_normals/README.md

 ## Omniverse Create

-I am not going to go through a thorough testing of as many viewers as I can find, as done with [McUsd](/).
+I am not going to go through a thorough testing of as many viewers as I can find, as done with [McUsd](https://github.com/erich666/McUsd).

-Omniverse Create looks about as I'd expect it.
+Omniverse Create looks about as I'd expect it; I won't show it here.
 I did set one render setting in the test file cubes_r_normals.usda:

     double "rtx:sceneDb:ambientLightIntensity" = 0.0

-This turns off the fairly bright ambient light used in real-time rendering mode so that the bump effect has more contrast.
+This turns off the fairly bright ambient light used in Omniverse's RTX real-time renderer, so that the bump effect has more contrast.

 ---
 ## License